macuco/TransferMoney/README.md

 * User id: 12346 - It has an account number 1000002 with $10000
 * User id: 12347 - It has an account number 1000004 with $1000.50

-After that are made the following transfers:
+After that the following transfers are made:
 * From 1000001 to 1000003 with 1000
 * From 1000002 to 1000004 with 1500
 * From 1000004 to 1000003 with 10